awsdocs/amazon-rds-user-guide/doc_source/USER_Tagging.ARN.md

 ### AWS Management Console<a name="USER_Tagging.ARN.CON"></a>

-To get an ARN from the AWS Management Console, navigate to the resource you want an ARN for, and choose **See Details** for that resource\.
-For example, you can get the ARN for a DB instance from the **Configuration Details** page as shown following\.
+To get an ARN from the AWS Management Console, navigate to the resource you want an ARN for, and view the details for that resource\.
+For example, you can get the ARN for a DB instance from the DB instance details as shown following\.

 ![\[DB instance ARN\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/DB-instance-arn.png)